Update cookies preferences

 If value = true Then ...

-This kind of condition is not advisable, because if the value of the value variable is for example 2, then the condition is evaluated as false, even if from the logical point of view it should be true (the value je non-zero and therefore true).
+This kind of condition is not advisable, because if the value of the value variable is for example 2, then the condition is evaluated as false, even if from the logical point of view it should be true (the value is non-zero and therefore true).
 It is recommended not to compare with true (because true can be represented by multiple values), but to compare only with false (false is always zero).

 For our case it is better to make the condition as follows: